 The following purposes of data processing are distinguished:

 - 6.1.
-General management of relations with the Customer and the Cooperation Partner and provision and administration of access to products and services, in order to enter into and execute an agreement with the Customer and the Cooperation Partner; to ensure high-quality, timely service and cooperation during the term of the contractual relationship; to ensure the timeliness and accuracy of the data by checking and supplementing the data.
+General management of relations with the Customer and the Cooperation Partner and provision and administration of access to products and services, in order to enter into and execute an agreement with the Customer and the Cooperation Partner; deliver the purchased service or product, verify the availability and quality of the service or product, to fulfil the obligation imposed by law, provide reports and declarations, calculate and pay taxes, to ensure high-quality, timely service and cooperation during the term of the contractual relationship; to ensure the timeliness and accuracy of the data by checking and supplementing the data.;

 7. Rights of the Data Subject